wilzwert/symfony-project-starter/README.md

 ### PHPStan

 Run PHPStan in your docker app container.
+By default it uses the [phpstan.dist.neon](symfony/phpstan.dist.neon) config file.

 `vendor/bin/phpstan`